RyotaUshio/obsidian-pdf-plus/README.md

 - **Open PDF link instead of showing popover preview when target PDF is already opened**: Press `Ctrl`/`Cmd` while hovering a PDF link to actually open it if the target PDF is already opened in another tab.
 - **Don\'t move focus to PDF viewer after opening a PDF link**
 - **Clear highlights after a certain amount of time**
+- **Ignore "height" parameter in popover preview**: Obsidian lets you specify the height of a PDF embed by appending `&height=...` to a link, and this also applies to popover previews.
+Enable this option if you want to ignore the height parameter in popover previews.

 ### Copying links to PDF files